InManuBytes/mvp/_PRESS-RELEASE.md

   Type in a public Twitter handle and click on generate.
 Once your haiku is generated you can share it back to twitter for meta-recycling.

 ## Customer Quote ##
-  > I never thought my daily twitter banter had so much depth.
+  > "I never thought my daily twitter banter had so much depth."
+  > -Random twitter user

 ## Closing and Call to Action ##
   What are you waiting for?
 Generate your first haiku to see how deep the twitter sphere goes.